Fiserv (FISV)

 11. Is Now The Time To Buy Fiserv?

-Fiserv’s business quality ultimately falls short of our standards.
+Fiserv isn’t a terrible business, but it doesn’t pass our bar.
 To begin with, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while Fiserv’s expanding pre-tax profit margin shows the business has become more efficient, its mediocre ROE lags the market and is a headwind for its stock price.

-Fiserv’s P/E ratio based on the next 12 months is 8x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better stocks to buy right now.
+Fiserv’s P/E ratio based on the next 12 months is 7.4x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
+We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.